 Protection of Security

-If Seller does not renew or replace the Security at least sixty (60) days before it expires, or if Purchaser receives a notice from the Security Provider that the Security will be terminated or modified, then Purchaser may access the Security and hold the proceeds as Security under this Agreement.
+{Credit: tighten this up] If Seller does not renew or replace the Security at least sixty (60) days before it expires, or if Purchaser receives a notice from the Security Provider that the Security will be terminated or modified, then Purchaser may access the Security and hold the proceeds as Security under this Agreement.
 Purchaser has a security interest in the proceeds.
 If Seller later provides replacement Security under this Agreement, then Purchaser shall return those proceeds to Seller.

 Replacement of Applied Security